ricardodeazambuja/ros2_quad_sim_python/README.md

 $ ros2 run teleop_twist_keyboard teleop_twist_keyboard --ros-args -r teleop_twist_keyboard:cmd_vel:=/quadctrl/flying_sensor/ctrl_twist_sp
 ```

+## Time synchronisation
+Now the `quadsim` node is calculating the difference between the machine time and the time CARLA ros-bridge publishes.
+This time difference is available as the parameter `carla_time_diff_ns`.
+The node `quadctrl` reads this parameter from `quadsim`.
+All messages are synchronised with CARLA ros-bridge, but the assumption is the hosts have their system times synchronised.

 ## Making changes
 Don't forget to run `colcon build --symlink-install` if you change anything that is not just a Python script.